Naresh-812/MIPS32_pipelined_5-stage_processor/README.md

 # 🧠 MIPS32 5-Stage Pipelined Processor

 This project implements a 5-stage pipelined MIPS32 processor in Verilog HDL, supporting Register-type (R-type), Immediate-type (I-type), and Jump-type (J-type) instructions.
-The processor adheres to the classic 5-stage MIPS pipeline architecture:
+The processor adheres to the classic 5-stage MIPS pipeline architecture.The design was inspired by the techniques and methodologies taught in the course "Hardware Modeling using Verilog" by Prof. Indranil Sengupta (IIT Kharagpur).

 1. **IF** – Instruction Fetch
 2. **ID** – Instruction Decode & Register Fetch